cerner/fhir.cerner.com/README.md

 The `terminolgy_table` helper is available to generate a terminology binding table from the same yaml content file as `definition_table`.

-The `terminolgy_table` helper requires 2 parameters: content and version
+The `terminolgy_table` helper requires 2 parameters: content and version.

 - `content` indicates which content file to load.
 - `version` indicates the version of the content file.

 Generating a terminology table is done by invoking the `terminology_table` method through an ERB call in whichever documentation file needs the table.

-For example, the DSTU2 version of AllergyIntolerance can be generated using
+For example, the DSTU2 version of AllergyIntolerance can be generated using:

     <%= terminology_table(:allergy_intolerance, :dstu2) %>

 The `version` parameter processing is handled the same as `definition_table`.

 `terminology_table` reads these fields from the resource's content yaml definition:

 - name
 - fields
   - name